scaleoutsystems/fedn/docs/projects.rst

 ================================================

 A FEDn project is a convention for packaging/wrapping machine learning code to be used for federated learning with FEDn.
-At the core, a project is a directory of files (often as a Git repository), containing your machine learning code, FEDn entrypoints, and a specification of the runtime environment (python environment or a Docker image).
-The FEDn API and command-line tools helps a user automate deployment of a project that follows the conventions.
+At the core, a project is a directory of files (often a Git repository), containing your machine learning code, FEDn entry points, and a specification of the runtime environment (python environment or a Docker image).
+The FEDn API and command-line tools provides functionality to help a user automate deployment and management of a project that follows the conventions.

 Overview
 ------------------------------